 The Megastudy, published in the late ‘90s, determined that stagnant income is our profession‘s number one problem.
 The study also determined that practice ownership is still an indicator of success in our profession.
 Meanwhile, The Brakke Study identified factors consistent with financial success in veterinary practice while also identifying those consistent with poor performance.

 We can gain from these studies the fact that financial performance is significant.
 Veterinary practice ownership is not only the traditional model for doing what we love.
 It can be a small business capable of generating a valuable service, jobs for the community, and personal wealth for the owner.

 We have also learned that pricing is inelastic in companion animal practice.
 That is, clients pay for what they perceive as valuable.
 If a service price goes up 10%, 10% of the clients do not leave the practice.
 Instead, 1-2% of clients may leave the practice.
 There is an inelastic relationship between fees charged and client use.
 This gives the veterinary practice owner opportunity to optimize pricing strategies.

 We learned that higher incomes accrue to practice owners, those with more years in practice, those that work long hours, and those who have and exercise financial acumen.
 Those who own or work in financially successful practices are compensated more than others.
 Being business savvy pays off for both the owner and for their staff.

 Should I retire debt to buy a practice, or should I buy a practice so I can retire debt?

 The Attraction of Ownership

 Owning a veterinary practice is attractive for a variety of reasons.
 Autonomy in decision-making and leadership is appealing to many as one can then choose the practice quality and style, the practice’s “culture.”
 If you are the owner, you can select and develop your team.
 You can establish your work schedule.
 You can make financial decisions, such as fees, equipment purchases, compensation, and perks.
-When you buy the right vet practice results in equity growth, as the practice pays for itself.
+When you buy the right veterinary practice this results in equity growth, as the practice pays for itself.